High Gothic: Sculpture

+Sculpture was an integral part of High Gothic.
+It decorated the facades, the walls, the columns, and other architecture, inside and out.
+It was not considered deocorative; it was designed to serve as a visual Bible for the many parishioners who could not read.

 It is probable that some of the sculptors who made the sculpture of the transepts of Chartres travelled north to Reims, where work began in 1210, and possibly also to Amiens Cathedral, where work began in 1218.
 Nonetheless, the sculpture of each church has its own distinct characteristics.
 The sculpture of Amiens shows the influence of ancient Roman sculpture, particularly in the realistically modelled drapery of their clothing.
 The expressions are passive, and the gestures minimal, giving a sense of calm and serenity.
 The sculpture of Reims showed a similar calm.

-An entirely different and more naturalistic style of High Gothic sculpture appeared on the west front Reims Cathedral in the 1240s.
+The entirely different and more naturalistic High Gothic style of sculpture appeared on the west front Reims Cathedral in the 1240s.
 This was the work of the sculptor known as Joseph of Reims, named for the vivid smiling statue of Saint Joseph he made for the facade.
 He also created the Smiling Angel.
 This famous work was knocked off the Cathedral by a bombardment in World War I, but was carefully reassembled and is now back in its original place.
 Reims is also noted for the Gallery of Kings, a sculptural depiction of the French Kings crowned at Reims, which begins on the facade and continues on the inside of the facade.

 The vegetal decoration of the capitals of the columns of the nave were another distinctive feature of High Gothic sculpture.
 They were made in finely crafted vegetal forms, complete with birds and other creatures.
 This followed an ancient Roman model and had been used at Saint-Denis, but at Reims they became much more realistic and detailed.
 As the work continued toward the west in the nave, the foliage became more abundant and filled with life.
 This model was copied in Gothic cathedrals first in France, and then across Europe.